RatherAadil/RatherAadil/README.md

 - 👋 Hi, I’m @RatherAadil
-- 👀 I’m interested in Front End Development
+- 👀 I’m Front End Developer
 - 🌱 I’m currently learning JavaScript

 - 📫 If you want to Connect with me Just email at ratheraadil61@gmail.com